Jumpaku/cyamli/README.md

-# `cliautor`
+# cliautor

-A command line tool to generate command line interfaces for your command line tools from YAML-based schema.
+A command line tool to generate command line interfaces for your command line tools from the YAML-based CLI schemas.

 ## Highlights

-- defines a CLI schema in YAML.
+- It defines the CLI schema in YAML.
-- provides a typed CLI code generator.
+- It provides a typed CLI code generator.

 ## CLI schema

-The CLI schema definition is provided as `cli-schema-definition.ts`.
+The CLI schema definition is provided in [`cli-schema-definition.ts`](https://github.com/Jumpaku/cliautor/blob/main/cli-schema-definition.ts).

 ## CLI code generator

-`cliautor` generates a typed code for handling command line arguments from a YAML file written according to the CLI schema definition.
+From a YAML file written according to the CLI schema definition, `cliautor` generates a typed code for handling command line arguments.

-Supported programming language is only Go currently.

 ### Installation

-The CLI code generator `cliautor` can be installed as follows:
+`cliautor` can be installed as follows:

 ```sh
 go install "github.com/Jumpaku/cliautor/cmd/cliautor"